 In the 18th century, the Saville family raised sheep and ran a tannery on a portion of the property.

-The property was conserved in 2015 with generous support from the Dusky Foundation, the William P. Wharton Trust, City of Gloucester Community Preservation Funds, Maritime Gloucester and individual donors.
+The property is made up of three separate acquisitions that were protected over nearly twenty years by Greenbelt with support from the Dusky Foundation, William P. Wharton Trust, City of Gloucester Community Preservation Funds, Maritime Gloucester, Anna Crouse, and individual donors.

 At the rotary in Gloucester, take route 127 (Washington Street) for about 3 miles.
 Take a right onto Revere Street.
 When it forks, bear right and it becomes Hutchins Court.
 Follow it to the end where a parking lot is located.